Phurga/obsidian_vault/concepts/Earth observation foundation (EOF) model.md

 Others mentionned in [[DeepSDM 4 - Selene Cerna]]

 ## Application for soil biodiversity
-[[Cerna, Selene]] and [[Hedde, Mickaël]] have been using EOF to derive soil biodiversity coverage (at taxon level, granularity is 51 taxonomic group based on large taxonomic families and trophic mode - e.g. fungal feeding nematodes).
+[[Cerna, Selene]] has been using EOF to derive soil biodiversity coverage (at taxon level, granularity is 51 taxonomic group based on large taxonomic families and trophic mode - e.g. fungal feeding nematodes).

 The model uses:
 - environmental data